afrinnusrat/Php-Mongo-CRUD/README.md

 Installation requirements:
 -------------------------
 In order to run this project, php and monogodb must be installed on your system.
-Follow the link to install mongodb driver for php - [http://php.net/manual/en/mongodb.installation.pecl.php](http://php.net/manual/en/mongodb.installation.pecl.php)

 ### Steps to install mongodb for windows users:
 1. Download mongodb dll file from [https://pecl.php.net/package/mongodb](https://pecl.php.net/package/mongodb)